SimaoAlves34/Organization-of-Sport-Events/README.md

 # How to run the project

 To run the project, just import all Java classes into IntelliJ IDEA or NetBeans IDE.
+The Java classes are separated into two packages 'principal' and 'trab1'.